 The University considered renovating and expanding Bishop Hall; however, that building has many shortcomings that cannot be remedied through renovation.
 Very low floor-to-ceiling heights make the installation of necessary mechanical and life-safety equipment virtually impossible.
 The renovation of the existing residence hall for instruction was done within the narrow footprint of the existing residence hall facility.
 These size limitations, coupled with support columns in a building of six floors, create a very poor learning environment.
 Because of the nature of the site, the cost to add the necessary academic space would be prohibitive, while the overarching challenges of the building would continue to exist.
-The proposed renovation of Vandercook Hall, a low-rise building, will include creating a broader footprint and is more cost effectively accomplished.
-These considerations. plus a more appropriate facility located in the heart of the academic core of campus, are required to meet the programmatic needs of the University.
-We considered new construction, but believe this renovation brings greater value within our existing footprint.
+The proposed replacement of Vandercook Hall, a low-rise building, will include creating a broader footprint, and is more cost effectively accomplished.
+These considerations, plus a more appropriate facility located in the heart of the academic core of campus, are required to meet the programmatic needs of the University.
+Initially we proposed a renovation of Vandercook Hall, but now understand that new construction brings greater value with fewer ADA issues.

 Ferris' Center for Virtual Learning represents a bold and innovative vision for educating the knowledge-workers of the 21st century.
-By creating a home for online learning at Ferris, the continued growth of flexible, innovative and adaptive educational delivery methods will be supported, providing access to education to citizens across Michigan, when and where they need it.
-By bringing together programs that have shared interests and objectives, this state-of-theart environment will encourage innovation and cross-disciplinary collaboration.
+By creating a home for online learning at Ferris, the continued growth of flexible, innovative and adaptive educational delivery methods will be supported, providing access to education to citizens across Michigan - when and where they need it.
+By bringing together programs that have shared interests and objectives, this state-of-the- art environment will encourage innovation and cross-disciplinary collaboration.
 It supports high-tech, high-demand business, industry, and community needs and will help expand the talent pool in these occupations.
-As a career-centered university, Ferris State sees these programs at the core of our mission, and this facility will allow us to better serve our state, its citizens, and economy, both now and in the future.
+As a career-centered university, Ferris State sees these programs at the core of our mission.
+This facility will allow us to better serve our State, its citizens and economy, both now and in the future.